Ade Azeez: Cambridge United

-On 5 July 2017 Partick Thistle accepted an undisclosed fee for Azeez from Cambridge.
+On 5 July 2017 Partick Thistle accepted an undisclosed fee for Azeez from Cambridge United.
 On 23 February 2018 Azeez joined Dover Athletic on loan.
 The loan was subsequently extended to the end of the 2017–18 season.

 Newport County

-On 31 January 2019 Azeez joined Newport County on a two year deal for an undisclosed fee.
+On 31 January 2019 Azeez joined Newport County on a two-year deal for an undisclosed fee.
 He made his Newport debut on 23 February 2019 in the 2–0 League Two defeat against Milton Keynes Dons as a second half substitute.
 He scored his first goal for Newport on 2 March 2019 in the 2–0 win against Carlisle United in League Two.
 He was part of the team that reached the League Two playoff final at Wembley Stadium on 25 May 2019, although he was an unused substitute in the final.
 He was injured in July 2019, and ruled out for 6 months.
 On 11 February 2020, having recovered from the injury, Azeez joined Torquay United on loan until the end of the 2019–20 season.
 On 14 September 2020 his contract at Newport was terminated by mutual consent.